nicolo-tellini/S.cerevisiae-Data-Collection/README.md

  </details>

- - extract the headear from the original gVCF
+ - extract the headear from the original gVCF (or the subsetted gVCF/VCF if you performed any subsetting as above)
  ```
  bcftools head gvcf.gz > header.txt
  ```